NikolaPlusEqual/GoogleAppsScriptFilters/README.md

 # GoogleAppsScriptFilters
 Google Apps Script functions that return array of filtered rows in a spreadsheet.
 Inspired by https://developers.google.com/apps-script/reference/spreadsheet/filter-criteria-builder

+These functions do not affect activation of a filter in the sheet.

  FilterCriteriaBuilder Class function --->  GoogleAppsScriptFilters function
  whenDateNotEqualTo(date) --->  whenDateNotEqualTo(date, rng, col)
  whenDateNotEqualToAny(dates) --->  whenDateNotEqualToAny(dateArr, rng, col)